alan-turing-institute/data-safe-haven/docs/source/deployment/security_checklist.md

 ### Turing configuration setting:

-- {ref}`Researchers <role_researcher>` cannot access any part of an SRE (except the portal) from outside the network.
+- {ref}`Researchers <role_researcher>` cannot access any part of an SRE (except the portal) from outside the SRE network.
-- Whilst in the network, one cannot use the internet to connect outside the network.
+- {ref}`Researchers <role_researcher>` in the SRE network, cannot use the connect to clients outside the SRE network (with the exception of indirect, read-only access to package repositories).
-- SREs in the same SHM are isolated from one another.
+- SREs are isolated from one another.

 ### Implication: